HomeDing/homeding.github.io/elements/map.md

 - value coming in via action
 - find relevant mapping entry from the maps list
 - setting new value (optional).
-- sending out the action specified in the ma pping entry
+- sending out the action specified in the mapping entry

 ```JSON